amirsojoodi/Manuals-and-Tutorials/Programming/HPC/HPC-Benchmarks.md

 32. Nek5000 (https://github.com/Nek5000/nekRS/releases/tag/v21.1): High-order
-methods have the potential to overcome the current limitations of standard CFD solvers.It features state-of-the-art, scalable algorithms that are fast and efficient on platforms ranging from laptops to the world’s fastest computers.
+methods have the potential to overcome the current limitations of standard CFD solvers.It features state-of-the-art, scalable algorithms that are fast and efficient on platforms ranging from laptops to the world's fastest computers.
 Applications span a wide range of fields, including fluid flow, thermal convection, combustion and magnetohydrodynamics.

 33. phyml (https://github.com/stephaneguindon/phyml): PhyML is a software package that uses modern statistical approaches to analyse alignments of nucleotide or